binarybrain-009/BRG/README.md

 BRG-Work_daksh
 # 📄 README: Suricata IDS Rule Mapping Pipeline (Google Colab)

+# 🚀 Overview: mapped surciata rules
+It has the individual batches in a step of 1000 each and going on till 40104 The all_mapped_results.json has the final 42,000 mappings all concatenated!

 # 🚀 Overview: SageMaker Deployment Proof of Concept

 This repository demonstrates a simple proof of concept (POC) for: